itsmesonia/colt-webdevbootcamp-notes/README.md

 # The Position Property

 MDN definition: position sets how an element is positioned in a document.
+It establishes how for other properties: `top, right, bottom and left`.
+It determines how they work depending on how position is set.

+- static: elements are naturally static
+- relative: is going to keep the element in the normal flow of the document, but we can offset it relative to itself using top left, right and bottom.
+You can use top, bottom, left, and right to position the element.